Pratikshinde55/AWS-EKS-SetUp/README.md

 EKS also have multi master node setup.

 #### Control plane:
-*In Master node of Kubernetes there are differents program run (Kube-schedular, KubeAPI, etcd) which control the kubernetes cluster nodes is termed as 'Control plane'.*
+*In Master node of Kubernetes there are differents program run (Kube-schedular, KubeAPI, etcd) which control the kubernetes cluster nodes is termed as Control plane.*

 #### Master Node:
 *Amazon EKS the master node is fully managed by AWS Cloud.*